 This is a very personal decision that will be respected by your memorial arranger in either case.
 The ashes can provide a tangible representation of your loved one, and they may form part of a special moment in the service for everyone to pay their respects to the deceased.
 Many families choose not to bring the urn, and instead, display a large framed photo to represent the life of their loved one.

-A large vase of flowers is provided as part of your Bare Funeral or Bare Memorial package and can be a beautiful way to add a touch of colour to a service.
-You might also consider complimenting the flowers with a personal touch of your own; lots of families get creative when it comes to honouring their loved one, so feel welcome to add an array of photos, letters, books and other unique mementos that speak to your loved one’s story.
+Flowers can be a beautiful way to add a touch of colour to a service.
+They are not required, but they can be included in your package as an optional extra.
+If you choose to have flowers, you might also consider complementing them with a personal touch of your own; lots of families get creative when it comes to honouring their loved one, so feel welcome to add an array of photos, letters, books and other unique mementos that speak to your loved one’s story.

 A Bare Cremation (often called a direct cremation) is an alternative to a traditional funeral as it is a more simple and affordable option.
 It is a private or unattended cremation with no family or friends present during the process.
 This option allows families to create a personal memorial service anytime at a later date or whenever they are ready.